laderast/roundabouts/roundabouts_analysis.md

 **City-level insights:**
 - Auckland, NZ dominates with significantly more roundabouts than any other city
 - 7 of the top 10 cities are in the United States
-- ~275 roundabouts are in unincorporated areas (outside city limits)
+- 259 roundabouts are in unincorporated areas (outside city limits)
 - Carmel, Indiana is famous for its aggressive roundabout adoption program
+- **Total unique cities:** 8,123 cities across all countries
+- **Cities with data exported:** All 8,123 cities saved to CSV

 ### 3. Data Quality